Dylan Kwasniewski

 Dylan Kwasniewski (/kwəzˈnɛski/ kwəz-NES-kee; born May 31, 1995) is an American real estate broker, businessman, entrepreneur, and former professional stock car racing driver.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 97 Chevrolet Camaro for Obaika Racing.
 Kwasniewski is the only driver in history to score both the ARCA Menards Series East and ARCA Menards Series West championships, he was also a developmental driver for Chip Ganassi Racing.
 In 2020, he co-founded 6 Summit Capital.
-Before that, he was Vice President of Colliers International, starting in 2017, where he garnered $105 million dollars in deal volume in only 3 years.
+Before that, he was Vice President of Colliers International, starting in 2017, where he garnered $105 million in deal volume in only three years.

 Racing career

 Born in Norwalk, Connecticut as the oldest of four children, Kwasniewski started his career driving go-karts at the age of four.
 He later raced in Bandoleros and Legends cars before joining the American Speed Association Super Truck Series in 2009.
 The same year, Rockstar Energy Drink, based in Kwasniewski's hometown of Las Vegas, Nevada, signed on as his sponsor.
 In 2010, Kwasniewski raced a late model car in the Lucas Oil / Rockstar Modified Series and made the move to NASCAR the following year.